 - On October 24, 2006, we completed a recapitalization (the "recapitalization") of the Company in a transaction sponsored by an investor group led by Thomas H. Lee Partners, L.P. and Quadrangle Group LLC (the "Sponsors") pursuant to an Agreement and Plan of Merger (the "Merger Agreement"), dated as of May 31, 2006, between West Corporation and Omaha Acquisition Corp., a Delaware corporation formed by the Sponsors for the purpose of effecting the recapitalization.
 Omaha Acquisition Corp. was merged with and into West Corporation, with West Corporation continuing as the surviving corporation.
 Pursuant to such recapitalization, our publicly traded securities were cancelled in exchange for cash.
 As a result of and immediately following the recapitalization, the Sponsors owned approximately 72.1% of our outstanding Class A and Class L common stock, Gary L. and Mary E. West, the Founders of the Company (the "Founders") owned approximately 24.9% of our outstanding Class A and Class L common stock and certain executive officers of the Company had beneficial ownership of the remaining approximately 3.0% of our outstanding Class A and Class L common stock.
 The recapitalization was accounted for as a leveraged recapitalization, whereby the historical bases of our assets and liabilities have been maintained.
-We financed the recapitalization with equity contributions from the Sponsors and the rollover of a portion of the equity interests in the Company held by the Founders, and certain members of management, along with a new \$2.1 billion senior secured term loan facility, a new senior secured revolving credit facility providing financing of up to \$250.0 million (none of which was drawn at the closing of the recapitalization) and the private placement of \$650.0 million aggregate principal amount of 9.5% senior notes due 2014 and \$450.0 million aggregate principal amount of 11% senior subordinated notes due 2016.
-In connection with the closing of the recapitalization, our common stock is no longer publicly traded. - On October 2, 2006, we completed our acquisition of InPulse Response Group, Inc. ("InPulse").
+We financed the recapitalization with equity contributions from the Sponsors and the rollover of a portion of the equity interests in the Company held by the Founders, and certain members of management, along with a new \$2.1 billion senior secured term loan facility, a new senior secured revolving credit facility providing financing of up to \$250.0 million (none of which was drawn at the closing of the recapitalization) and the private placement of \$650.0 million aggregate principal amount of 9.5% senior notes due 2014 and \$450.0 million aggregate principal amount of 9.5% senior notes due 2016 of the recapitalization, the Company terminated and paid off the outstanding balance of its existing \$800.0 million unsecure - On October 2, 2006, we completed our acquisition of InPulse Response Group, Inc. ("InPulse").
 The purchase price and estimated transaction costs were approximately \$46 million in cash, excluding cash received.
 We funded the acquisition with a combination of cash on hand and borrowings under our previous bank revolving credit facility.